-Bill Gates says aid must be tied to resultsJanuary 30th, 2013 in Other /
+Bill Gates says aid must be tied to resultsJanuary 30, 2013 in Medicine & Health / Other

 Bill Gates on Wednesday urged the world to take a page from his corporate playbook and link aid to measurable results, saying a harder-nosed strategy could dramatically reduce disease and poverty.